 The portfolio energy charts shown above represents the energy resource mix to serve TEP’s retail customers.
 Wholesale market sales are excluded from these results.
-By 2030, TEP’s retail customers will be served from 30% renewables.
+By 2030, TEP’s retail customers will be served from 30 percent renewables.
 This is based on a combination of utility-scale and distributed generation resources.

 Increasingly diverse, sustainable generation will create operational challenges that require new ways of managing the intermittency and variability of renewable resources.
 Through a partnership with the University of Arizona, TEP is using unique and highly customized forecasting models to predict solar and wind system production.

-Our subsidiaries support commercial customers with affordable energy, economic development discounts and energy efficiency programs.
+UNS Energy’s subsidiaries provide commercial customers with affordable energy, economic development discounts and energy efficiency programs.
 TEP’s and UES’ economic development rates are designed to attract new employers and encourage existing businesses to expand their operations.

 Safety is the highest priority for TEP and UES.
 Both companies are committed to working in a manner that prevents injury through a robust workplace safety program that promotes situational awareness through information sharing among all Fortis subsidiaries.
 TEP and UES also promote public safety through advertising, customer communications and collaboration with local utilities and first responders.